jessespencersmith/michaelgiltz/README.md

 Example: `Variety-Oscar_Nominations_2024-01-23-2024.pdf`

-### Compress Existing PDFs
+### Compress Existing PDFs (Standalone Use)

-To compress PDFs for fast web viewing:
+If you need to compress PDFs separately:

 1. Put PDFs in the **"PDFs to Compress"** folder on Desktop
 2. Double-click **"Compress PDFs on Desktop.command"**